Kim Ruff

-Kim Ruff Moore is an American singer songwriter and author.
+Kim Ruff Moore is an American singer-songwriter and author.

 Early years

-A native of Vidalia, Georgia, Ruff is the fourth child born into the Lane-Green family.
-She has four sisters and two brothers.
-Kim was talented in high school and college at Brewton Parker.
-She received Most Talented in high school and her junior and senior year at Brewton Parker College.
+Kim Ruff Moore was born in Vidalia, Georgia.
+She studied at Brewton–Parker College in Mount Vernon, Georgia.

 Musical career

-Ruff is a mezzo-soprano often compared to Whitney Houston.
+Ruff is a mezzo-soprano who has cited Kenneth “Babyface” Edmonds and Whitney Houston as musical influences.
 On June 26, 2009, Ruff released her debut solo album, Ready to Live.
 The album was nominated for New Artist of the Year and Contemporary Female Artist at the Stellar Awards, and won the Fan Favorite award for New Artist of the Year.
 Ruff wrote and co-produced the entire album.
 Ruff has been compared to songwriter Diane Warren for creating music with simple lyrics and melodies.
 Kim won a Stellar Award for fan favorite at the 25th Annual Stellar Awards 2010.

 Author

-Ruff is a prolific author of over 100 books.
-She is considered a beloved children's author.
-Her books span over self help books, financial, faith based and financial.
-She is called a renaissance woman.

-Kim Ruff- Moore's books are all available with the world's largest book retailers.
-Her most notable books include Girl, Mash the Gas: Stop procrastinating, Girl, Forgive them and moved on, I speak life, Never put all your eggs in one basket, Cuffed, Marriage releases Gods favor, Waymaker, Secrets of a successful published author, I Still have Joy, I want to sing like Whitney, Suzzie Mocha children's series, Pebo Pig series, and many others.
-Kim is also a ghost writer and his written many books for notable authors.
+Ruff has published books across multiple genres including children's literature, self-help, faith-based, and personal finance.
+Her children's series include Suzzie Mocha and Pebo Pig.
+Other titles include Girl, Mash the Gas, Girl, Forgive Them and Move On, Cuffed, Marriage Releases God's Favor, Waymaker, and I Speak Life.